 Aircraft use air data computers to provide airspeed and altitude parameters for safe and efficient operation.
 Helicopters like the Black Hawk can experience changes in their airspeed and altitude measurements when rotor downwash affects the accuracy of pressure measurements.
 As a result, helicopter fleets often consist of different aircraft that can create additional logistics overheads.

-Windshield anti-ice controllers use sensors to detect icing conditions and relay ice-detection information to the helicopter flight crew.
-Pilots then can use electrical heating elements of de-icing chemicals to prevent ice buildup on the aircraft’s windshield.
+Windshield anti-ice controllers uses sensors to detect icing conditions and relays ice-detection information to the helicopter flight crew.
+Pilots then can use electrical heating elements of de-icing chemicals to prevent ice buildup on the aircraft's windshield.